Skip to Content

 Breed

 Your dog’s breed or breed mix will have a big impact on the type of fur your dog has.
 Dogs that are bred to work outside in the cold like a Siberian Husky, or Newfoundland have what is called a double coat.
 Dogs with a double coat have an insulating, thick under coat and a top coat.
-The two coats combine to protect them from the cold.
-This allows double coated dogs to stay warmer in the cold as compared to dogs with a single coat.
-However even double coated dogs can get frostbite or hypothermia in below freezing conditions.
-It is best to limit their exposure to the extreme cold.

 Dogs that are bred for warmer climates typically have a single coat.
 Their fur and body fat tends to be thin.
 Often they will have short hair.
 These types of dogs may need a sweater to keep warm in the cold.
 This includes breeds like the Chihuahua, the Rat Terrier, the Greyhound and the Whippet.

 But what if you don’t know your dog’s breeding.
 In general dogs with short fur or low body fat may benefit from wearing a sweater in the cold.
 The same thing goes for long haired breeds that are clipped short like a poodle.
-We used to keep our English Springer Spaniel’s hair short to limit the amount of snow that would cling to her fur.

 Age